-• Mr J M B Cayzer-Colvin, Executive Director (resolution 7)
+• Mr J M B Cayzer-Colvin, Executive Director (resolution 8)

 Jamie Cayzer-Colvin joined the Caledonia group in 1995, initially working at its Amber speciality chemicals subsidiary before becoming an investment executive at the Company's head office in 1999.
 He was appointed a director in 2005 and has held board positions at numerous Caledonia investee companies.
-He currently sits on the advisory committees of a number of Caledonia's fund investments and is Chairman of The Henderson Smaller Companies Investment Trust and a non-executive director of Polar Capital Holdings.
-He is also Chairman of Heritage of London Trust and the Bronze Oak Tree Project.
+He currently sits on the advisory committees of a number of Caledonia's fund investments and is Chairman of The Henderson Smaller Companies Investment Trust, a non-executive director of Polar Capital Holdings and Chairman of Heritage of London Trust and the Bronze Oak Tree Project.

-Mr Cayzer-Colvin brings to the Board broad senior management experience and investment expertise.
+Mr Cayzer-Colvin brings to the Board broad senior management experience and investment expertise and he specifically contributes to the long-term sustainable success of the Company through his leadership of Caledonia's funds investment strategy.

-The Hon C W Cayzer, Non-Executive Director (resolution 8)
+• The Hon C W Cayzer, Non-Executive Director (resolution 9)

 Having gained experience of merchant banking, commercial banking and corporate and project finance with Baring Brothers, Cayzer Irvine and Cayzer Ltd, The Hon Charles Cayzer was appointed an executive director of Caledonia in 1985, becoming non-executive in 2012, and is also a member of the Nomination Committee.
 During his period as an executive director of Caledonia, he was responsible for a large number of investment acquisitions and disposals and served on the boards of many investee companies, mostly in the property and hotel sectors.
-He is currently Chairman of Cayzer Trust and the Bedford Estate.
+He is currently Chairman of Cayzer Trust and the Bedford Estates.

-The Hon C W Cayzer brings to the Board broad commercial experience and also extensive knowledge of commercial property.
+The Hon C W Cayzer brings to the Board extensive knowledge of commercial property and also broad commercial management experience, which enables him to provide insight and constructive challenge across the breadth of Caledonia's investment activities.

-• Mr S J Bridges, Independent Non-Executive Director (resolution 9)
+• Mr S J Bridges, Independent Non-Executive Director (resolution 10)

 Stuart Bridges was appointed a non-executive director of Caledonia in 2013 and is Chairman of the Audit Committee and a member of the Governance and Nomination Committees.
-A chartered accountant, he was until May 2017 Group Chief Financial Officer of Nex Group, which he joined in 2015 after some 16 years as Chief Financial Officer of Hiscox.
-Prior to Hiscox, he held positions in various financial services companies in the UK and US, including Henderson Global Investors.
-He is a member of the Finance Committee of The Royal Institution.
+A chartered accountant, he was Chief Financial Officer of Control Risks until 2019, prior to which he was Group Chief Financial Officer of Nex Group from 2015 to 2017, which he joined after some 16 years as Chief Financial Officer of Hiscox.
+Before Hiscox, he held positions in various financial services companies in the UK and US, including Henderson Global Investors.
+He is a member of the Finance Committee of The Royal Institution and a non-executive director of UIL Limited and Retail Money Market Limited.

-Mr Bridges brings to the Board a wide knowledge of both the insurance and investment markets, as well as financial oversight expertise.
+Mr Bridges brings to the Board a wide knowledge of both the insurance and investment markets, as well as financial oversight expertise, the latter being particularly important to the Company in terms of his contribution to the Board as Chairman of the Audit Committee.

-Mr C H Gregson, Senior Independent Non-Executive Director (resolution 10)
+Mr G B Davison, Senior Independent Non-Executive Director (resolution 11)